ParkinsonLab/cell4d/README.md

 - About: Displays information on where to get additional help
 - License: Displays information on where to locate the license for this tool

+Further details on the demo options are provided in the ‘demo_description.txt’ in the ‘demo_files’ directory on the site GitHub.

 ## Usage options
 ---
 To run Cell4D, navigate to the repository folder, and enter: